Top Stories: Travel Ban Ruling, Beached Whales, Amal Clooney

 The Senate voted to approve Rep. Tom Price as the next head of the Health and Human Services Department after a heated overnight debate.
 Democrats had opposed Trump's health secretary and extended his confirmation hearing until about 2 a.m.
 EST.

-Hundreds of whales beached in New Zealand
+Hundreds of whales are beached in New Zealand

 More than 400 pilot whales are stranded on a beach in New Zealand in one of the worst whale beaching in the island nation's history.
 Rescuers are trying to save them, but most of them have reportedly already died.